mm88dev/search_business_fe/README.md

 4. **Available Scripts:**

-   - yarn start:dev: Starts the development server using Vite.
+   `- yarn start:dev`: Starts the development server using Vite.
-   - yarn build: Builds the project for production.
+   `- yarn build`: Builds the project for production.
 This will run TypeScript type checking and build the project with Vite.

 5. **Dependencies:**